ettaschaye/qbb2024-answers/week5/README.md

 CTTGACCAAGATGAAACTGTTCGTATTCCTGGCCTTGGCCGTGGCCGCAA : The *Drosophila* serine protease gene is most overrepresented in both files, which makes sense because it would be involved in digestion

 ##  Step 2 ##
+- I don't see any samples with more than 45% unique reads, so I would not keep any.
+- I can see the triplicates!
+This heat map is made of little 3 x 3 grids that represent the similarity between all replicates of two samples.
+I think the samples are consistent between replicates because they tend to have high similarity to each other.

 ##  Step 3.3 ##